cesanta/mongoose-os-docs/kiwi/intro.md

   "qos":  0,                  // Publish QOS
   "report_interval_ms":  0,   // Reporting interval in milliseconds
-  "active_scan":  false,      // Do an active or passive BLE scan "name_filter":  "",         // If not empty, only report devices with this substring in the name },
+  "active_scan":  false,      // Do an active or passive BLE scan "name_filter":  "",         // Only report devices with this substring in the name },
 "mqtt": {
   "enable": true,                               // Enable MQTT.
 Requires a license